gradle/gradle/design-docs/tooling-api-improvements.md

 ## Story: Tooling API client changes implementation of a build action

 Fix the `ClassLoader` caching in the tooling API so that it can deal with changing implementations.

+## Story: GRADLE-2434 - Expose the aggregate tasks for a project

+This story allows an IDE to implement a way to select the tasks to execute based on their name, similar to the Gradle command-line.

+    interface EntryPoint {
+    }

+    interface TaskSelector extends EntryPoint {
+        String getName(); // A display name
+    }

+    interface GradleTask extends EntryPoint {
+        ...
+    }

+    interface GradleProject {
+        DomainObjectSet<? extends TaskSelector> getTaskSelectors();
+        ...
+    }

+    interface BuildLauncher {
+        BuildLauncher forTasks(Iterable<? extends EntryPoint> tasks);
+        BuildLauncher forTasks(EntryPoint... tasks);
+        ...
+    }

+TBD - maybe don't change `forTasks()` but instead add an `execute(Iterable<? extends EntryPoint> tasks)` method.

+For new target Gradle versions, delegate to the provider.
+For older target Gradle versions, implement client-side conversion using the information available in `GradleProject`.

+### Test cases

+- Can request the entry points for a given project hierarchy
+    - Task is present in some subprojects but not the target project
+    - Task is present in target project but no subprojects
+    - Task is present in target project and some subprojects
+- Executing a task selector when task is also present in subprojects runs all the matching tasks, for the above cases.
+- Executing a task (as an `EntryPoint`) when task is also present in subprojects run the specified task only and nothing from subprojects.
+- Can request the entry points for all target Gradle versions.

 ## Story: Expose the IDE output directories